-Those campuses whose percentage of economically disadvantaged students is higher than the statewide average of free or reduced lunches are designated as a shortage campus for the Teach for Texas Loan Repayment Assistance Program.
-The statewide average number of students receiving a free or reduced cost lunch for 2014-2015 is 46.479%.
+Those campuses whose percentage of economically disadvantaged students is higher than the statewide average percentage of students receiving free or reduced cost lunches are designated as shortage campuses for the Teach for Texas Loan Repayment Assistance Program.
+The statewide average percentage of students receiving a free or reduced cost lunch for 2014-2015 is 46.479%.

 IMPORTANT: We anticipate that only the schools having the highest percentages of economically disadvantaged students will represent the “most acute shortage” definition noted in the above statements regarding priorities.
 We will not know the cutoff percentage for "the most acute shortage" campuses until after the application deadline, after all application data have been entered into the program database.

 Mathematics Special Education